-Executive Director of South America Beverages
+Executive Director of Beverages South America

-He is a systems engineer from Tecnológico de Monterrey and holds a master's degree in marketing from the same institution.
-He has been a part of Arca Continental since 1998, and in recent years, he has served as the Director of Mexico Beverages.
+He is a systems engineer from Tecnológico de Monterrey and has a master's degree in marketing from the same institution.
+Since 1988 he has been part of Arca Continental, having served in recent years as Director of Beverages Mexico.